The Windmill (1937 film)

-The Windmill is a 1937 British drama film directed by Arthur B. Woods and starring Hugh Williams, Glen Alyn and Henry Mollison.
-It was based on a novel by John Drabble.
+The Windmill is a lost 1937 British drama film directed by Arthur B. Woods and starring Hugh Williams, Glen Alyn and Henry Mollison.
+It was written by Brock Williams and Tom Phipps based on the novel by John Drabble.

+Preservation status

+The British Film Institute has classed The Windmill as a lost film.
+Its National Archive holds a collection of stills but no film or video materials.

 Premise

 During the First World War, the German adopted daughter of a Belgian innkeeper tries to balance her loyalty to her father, who is a spy for the Germans, and her love for a British soldier billetted in their inn.